RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 ### Question # 99 - 	James uses a CI/CD pipeline at the core of his development process.
 What design pattern should he use to ensure his QA process doesn’t impact production?
 A.	Add software going through QA to his production environment to allow live testing.
 B.	Create a new environment for QA testing, then promote to production after testing.
-C. Replicate the production environment for QA testing, then promote to production after testing.
+C.  **Replicate the production environment for QA testing, then promote to production after testing**.
 D.  Add software to the QA environment for testing, then allow production users to access QA with instrumentation in place.

 Answer: C

-### Question # 100 - 	Tara’s organization uses a three- level application security verification standard, and requires that their most secure applications reach level 3 with in- depth validation and testing.
+### Question # 100 - 	Tara’s organization uses a [three- level application security verification standard], and requires that their most secure applications reach level 3 with in- depth validation and testing.
 What application security standard are they using?
 A.	ASVS.
 B.	SAFECode.
 C.	OWASP.